Aditya30Vikram/EDA-/README.md

 6.Data Imbalance and other analysis

-7. Analysis- Univariate and Bivariate and Correlation
+7.Analysis- Univariate and Bivariate and Correlation

 8.Correlation